 Unfortunately, early Sepsis can be a difficult condition to recognise and often takes a while to diagnose.
 Sepsis can occur in any age group but small children deteriorate particularly quickly.
 The Sepsis Trust has issued the guidance below to help parents and child carers quickly recognise the signs and symptoms in children: http://sepsistrust.org/

-Never wait for a rash
+Certainly never wait for a rash

 When to go to get medical help:

 You should get medical help if they are seriously unwell and have any of the above symptoms

-Written by Emma Hammett for First Aid for Life
+Written by Emma Hammett

-It is strongly advised that you attend a Practical or Online First Aid course to understand what to do in a medical emergency.
+You can attend a fully regulated Practical or Online First Aid course to understand what to do in a medical emergency.
 Please visit https://firstaidforlife.org.uk or call 0208 675 4036 for more information about our courses.

-First Aid for life provides this information for guidance and it is not in any way a substitute for medical advice.
-First Aid for Life is not responsible or liable for any diagnosis made, or actions taken based on this information.
+First Aid for life and Online First Aid provide this information for guidance only.
+It is not in any way a substitute for medical advice.
+We are not responsible or liable for any diagnosis made, or actions taken on this information.